InsightEdge/insightedge-ctr-demo/doc/doc.md

 We will explain a little bit more what happens here.

-At first we load the training dataset from the data grid, which we prepared and saved earlier with Web Notebook.
+At first, we load the training dataset from the data grid, which we prepared and saved earlier with Web Notebook.

 Then we use [StringIndexer](https://spark.apache.org/docs/1.6.0/api/java/org/apache/spark/ml/feature/StringIndexer.html) and [OneHotEncoder](https://spark.apache.org/docs/1.6.0/api/java/org/apache/spark/ml/feature/OneHotEncoder.html) to map  a column of categories to a column of binary vectors.
-For example, with 4 categories of "device_conn_type", an input value of the second category would map to an output vector of `[0.0, 1.0, 0.0, 0.0, 0.0]`.
+For example, with 4 categories of `device_conn_type`, an input value of the second category would map to an output vector of `[0.0, 1.0, 0.0, 0.0, 0.0]`.

 Then we convert a dataframe to an `RDD[LabeledPoint]` since the [LogisticRegressionWithLBFGS](https://spark.apache.org/docs/1.6.0/api/java/org/apache/spark/mllib/classification/LogisticRegressionWithLBFGS.html) expects RDD as a training parameter.